Hotels.com’s Rewards Visa is a Bit Confusing But Intriguing — Especially With the Current Enhanced Offer

-Earlier this week, Hotel.com unveiled a new rewards card being issued by Wells Fargo named the Hotels.com Rewards Visa.
-Although I’ve never actually used the site, as a growing credit card enthusiast, I was interested in seeing what it had to offer.
-Yet, what I found as I looked at the press release was confusion — which is ironic since the site’s mascot is literally named Captain Obvious.
-So what about this new card hurt my brain and led me down a rabbit hole in order to understand it?
+A few months back, Hotel.com unveiled a new rewards card being issued by Wells Fargo named the Hotels.com Rewards Visa.
+Although I had never and still have never actually used the site, as a growing credit card enthusiast, I was interested in seeing what it had to offer.
+Yet, what I initially found as I looked at the press release was confusion — which is ironic since the site’s mascot is literally named Captain Obvious.
+So what about this card hurt my brain and led me down a rabbit hole in order to understand it? — and why am I bringing it back up now?
+Let’s get into it.

 What is the Hotels.com Rewards Card?

-Let me start with the parts I do understand — namely the sign-up bonus.
-When you spend $1,000 on your Hotels.com Rewards Visa within your first 90 days, you’ll earn a voucher good for a free hotel night that costs up to $125.
-Of course, you’ll need to book this free night through Hotels.com and, if your room is less than $125, you won’t be given the difference.
-Bummer.
+Let me start with the parts I do understand — namely the sign-up bonus, which has increased since I first talked about the card.
+Currently, when you spend $1,000 on your Hotels.com Rewards Visa within your first 90 days, you’ll earn vouchers good for two free hotel nights that cost up to $125 each (for a total of up to $250 in value).
+Of course, you’ll need to book these free nights through Hotels.com and, if your room is less than $125, you won’t be given the difference.
 Other handy perks include complimentary Silver status with Hotels.com, no foreign transaction fees, cell phone insurance, and more.
 Plus, the card carries no annual fee.

 Is it just me or does this sound as if each stamp is worth $110 and, thus, the 10 Stamps would be good for up to $1,100?
 Well, lest you assume that you just earned 20% return on spend and will be on your way to a stay in the sweetest of penthouse suites, that’s not actually what this means.
 Instead, it means that the Stamp you earn will be equivalent to one you’d have received if you stayed a night at a hotel that cost $110.
 See, the way Hotels.com Reward redemption works is that the value of your 10 stamps is averaged, giving you the total amount you can redeem for your “free” night.
 In other words, you can’t stay 10 nights at a Motel 6 and cash in your Stamps for a night at a Ritz Carlton — well, you could… but you’d have to pay the difference.